-Wires are twisted together in pairs.
-Each pair would consist of wire used for the positive data signal and a wire used for the negative data signal.
-Any noise that appears on positive/negative wire of the pair would occur on the other wire.
-Because the wires are opposite polarities, these are 180 degrees out of phase (180 degree or definition of opposite polarities).
-When the noise appears on the both wires, it cancels or nulls itself out at the receiving used.
+Twisted Pair Cable: Wires are twisted together in pairs.
+Each pair would consist of a wire used for the positive data signal and a wire used for the negative data signal.
+Any noise that appears on the positive/negative wire of the pair would occur on the other wire.
+Because the wires are opposite polarities, these are 180 degrees out of phase (180 degrees or definition of opposite polarities).
+When the noise appears on both wires, it cancels or nulls itself out at the receiving end.

 There are two types of twisted pair cable –

 Twisted pair cables are most effectively used in a system that uses a balanced line method of transmission.
 Cables with shields are called Shielded twisted pair cables and commonly abbreviated STP.

 Cables without shields are called unshielded twisted pair cables or UTP.
 Twisting the wires together results in characteristics impedance for the cable.
 UTP cable is used on Ethernet.